Recalibrating for the future

-The Swiss Watch Industry Study 2020 is based on a survey of more than 55 watch executives and 5,800 consumers living in China, France, Germany, Hong Kong, Italy, Japan, Singapore, Switzerland, the United Arab Emirates, the United Kingdom and the United States.
+This ninth edition of the Deloitte Swiss Watch Industry Study is based on an online survey of 70 senior executives, interviews with industry experts and an online survey of 5,579 consumers in the home market and top export markets for Swiss watches: China, France, Germany, Hong Kong, Italy, Japan, Singapore, Switzerland, the United Arab Emirates, the United Kingdom and the United States.

 Hover over one of the watch segments to find out more

 Nothing secondary about the secondary market

 By 2030, we estimate that the pre-owned market is likely to grow to CHF 35 billion and make up more than half of the primary market.
 This growth should be supported by brands launching new pre-owned offerings, the expansion of existing channels and consumers looking for discounted and discontinued timepieces.

 Online continues to shine

 We believe the share of watches bought online will likely increase to 30% by 2030 from roughly half that now.
 Although 63% of industry executives think offline sales will still dominate over the next five years, e-commerce sales continue to grow, and nearly half of Millennials and Gen Z prefer online shopping to in-store.